So many questions are frequently asked here at Monkeyland and Birds of Eden. This is a list of the most popular questions and answers.

 What do primates eat in the wild?

 The primates eat a variety of fruits, vegetables, leaves and insect prey.
-Some species eat no form of meat; other species even subsist on small birds, bird eggs, lizards, frogs, toads, scorpions and snails.
+Some species eat no form of meat whilst other species subsist on small birds, bird eggs, lizards, frogs, toads, scorpions and snails.

 Why should I visit Monkeyland and Birds of Eden?